Shiraga12/CIDM6330/README.md

 # CIDM6330

-## **Introduction**
-Small businesses often struggle with managing their inventory efficiently.
-Many small business owners rely on outdated methods such as spreadsheets or even manual tracking, which can lead to errors, lost sales, and overstocking or understocking products.
-This inefficiency affects their ability to compete with larger businesses that use sophisticated inventory management systems.
-To address this, I want to explore the development of an inventory management system tailored to the needs of small business owners.

-## **The Problem**
+## **Problem Description**
-Small businesses frequently lack the resources to invest in expensive enterprise-level inventory management systems.
-For example, a local bookstore may struggle to track its sales and inventory effectively.
-Without accurate data, the owner might overstock certain books, tying up cash flow, or understock popular items, leading to lost revenue.
-The challenge lies in creating a system that is affordable, easy to use, and customizable for different types of small businesses.

-## **The Problem Domain**
-The problem is situated in the domain of **small business management**.
-This domain encompasses the tools and processes used by small business owners to run their operations effectively, such as inventory, sales tracking, and financial reporting.
-Small businesses operate in a competitive environment where margins are often thin, and owners need tools that save time and reduce errors without requiring advanced technical skills.
+Managing patient collections and appointment scheduling is a persistent challenge for small healthcare businesses, such as independent MRI centers.
+These businesses often rely on outdated systems or manual processes, which can lead to inefficiencies, missed payments, and scheduling conflicts.
+A well-designed software system could address these pain points by automating workflows, improving data accuracy, and enhancing patient experience.

+## **Domain of Practice**
+The domain for this problem is healthcare administration, specifically tailored to small-scale diagnostic imaging centers like MRI facilities.
+The focus is on optimizing administrative tasks such as patient billing, appointment scheduling, and payment tracking.

 ## **My Interest**
 I have a personal interest in this domain because I come from a family of small business owners.
-My parents owned a café for over a decade, and I witnessed firsthand the challenges they faced in managing their inventory.
+My dad has managed an MRI center since 2019, and I witnessed firsthand the challenges he faced in managing their patient collection.
 As someone with a passion for technology, I believe that building software solutions can empower small business owners to streamline their operations and focus on growth.

-## **The Proposed System**
+## **Proposed System**
-I want to design and prototype a **cloud-based inventory management system** specifically for small businesses.
-The system would allow users to:
-- Track inventory in real-time, including stock levels, reorder points, and low-stock alerts.
-- Visualize sales trends through dashboards and reports.
-- Automatically generate purchase orders when stock falls below a specified threshold.
-- Integrate with point-of-sale (POS) systems to sync sales and inventory data.

-The prototype would focus on usability, offering a simple, intuitive interface with features that are easy for non-technical users to navigate.
-By creating this system, I aim to understand the design considerations needed to address the unique needs of small business owners.
+I envision a system called "MRI Care Manager," which would serve as a comprehensive solution for small diagnostic imaging centers.
+The system would include the following features:

+- **Appointment Scheduling:** A user-friendly interface for patients to book, reschedule, or cancel appointments online.
+- **Billing and Payment Tracking:** Automated billing processes with integration for online payment gateways.
+- **Patient Management:** A centralized database for storing and accessing patient records, including prior imaging history.
+- **Reporting and Analytics:** Tools to generate insights on patient flow, revenue, and operational efficiency.

+By prototyping "MRI Care Manager," I aim to gain a deeper understanding of healthcare administration challenges and explore how software design can address these issues effectively.